 Surface piercings are anchored with barbells shaped like open staples.
-A hollow needle is used to pierce the skin and act as a guide for insertion of barbells.
+A hollow needle is used to pierce the skin and act as a guide for the insertion of barbells.
 When it has been positioned properly, decorative jewelry can be created.
-A surface piercing is invasive than a dermal piercing, since the barbells must be guided for a certain distance under the skin, while a dermal has only one point of entry.
-Surface bars tend to leave much larger and obvious scars when the piercing rejected or migrates.
+A surface piercing is more invasive than a dermal piercing since the barbells must be guided for a certain distance under the skin, while a dermal has only one point of entry.
+Surface bars tend to leave much larger and more obvious scars when the piercing is rejected or migrates.

-Dermal and surface bars are often used in body areas such as the hips, above the cheekbone, the chest, the nacke, neck, lower back or somewhere else to place them, and has enough skin with moderate thickness to pierce.
-Surface piercings and dermaints allow a person to express their freedom to express themselves in different ways.
+Dermal and surface bars are often used in body areas such as the hips, above the cheekbone, the chest, the back, the neck, the lower back, or somewhere else to place them, and they have enough skin with moderate thickness to pierce.
+Surface piercings and domains allow a person to express their freedom to express themselves in different ways.
 Since they do not penetrate through the body, they can be placed practically everywhere.

 Difference between a dermal and a surface piercing